SkywardApps/popcorn/docs/dotnet/DotNetTutorialInspectors.md

 		....
 ```

 Done!
-That easy.
+That was easy.
 You've now implemented a standard inspector to wrap all of your API responses with ease.
 You have to love implementations that take one line.

 ## Set your own custom inspector